cloudspaceacademy/cloudspace-workshop/docs/containerization-deployment.md

 This code represents a Jenkins declarative pipeline, which is a popular way to define continuous integration and continuous deployment (CI/CD) workflows.
 Let’s go through each section and understand its purpose:

-- <mark>**agent any**</mark> : This line specifies that the pipeline can run on any available agent or executor in the Jenkins environment.
+- `**agent any**` : This line specifies that the pipeline can run on any available agent or executor in the Jenkins environment.

 - `**stages**`: This block defines the different stages of the pipeline.
 Each stage represents a logical step in the CI/CD process.

-- ==**stage('Clone Code')**==: This stage is responsible for cloning the source code repository.
+- `**stage('Clone Code')**`: This stage is responsible for cloning the source code repository.
 In this case, the pipeline simply echoes the message "Cloning the code."
 In a real scenario, this stage would typically include commands to clone the repository using a version control system like Git.

--  ==**stage('Build')**==: This stage is responsible for building the application or project.
+-  `**stage('Build')**`: This stage is responsible for building the application or project.
 Here, the pipeline echoes the message "This is the Build Stage."
 In a real scenario, this stage would typically include commands to compile the code, run tests, and generate build artifacts.

--  ==**stage('Push to Docker hub')**==: This stage is responsible for pushing the built artifacts to a Docker registry (such as Docker Hub).
+-  `**stage('Push to Docker hub')**`: This stage is responsible for pushing the built artifacts to a Docker registry (such as Docker Hub).
 The pipeline echoes the message "This is the Test stage."
 In a real scenario, this stage would typically include commands to package the application into a Docker container and push it to the desired registry.

-- ==**stage('Deployment')**==: This stage is responsible for deploying the application or container to the target environment.
+- `**stage('Deployment')**`: This stage is responsible for deploying the application or container to the target environment.
 The pipeline echoes the message "Deploying container."
 In a real scenario, this stage would typically include commands to deploy the Docker container or perform any necessary configuration and setup for the application to run.

 Each stage can have more complex logic and multiple steps, such as running shell commands, executing scripts, or invoking external tools.